NelsonPython/Connect_IoT_Device_to_I3/README.md

 # Connecting an IoT device to the I3 Data Marketplace

-<b>This tutorial is for developers with an IoT device who want to participate in the I3 Data Marketplace proof of concept</b>
+<b>This tutorial is for developers with an IoT device who want to participate in the I3 Marketplace</b>

-One goal of the [I3 Consortium](https://i3.usc.edu/about/i3-consortium/) is building a data marketplace for buying and selling data.
-The Data Marketplace is like an online store that sells "topics" rather than products.
-Topics are data.
-Valuable topics include "parking spaces", "air quality", "weather station", and more.
+One goal of the [I3 Consortium](https://i3.usc.edu/about/i3-consortium/) is building a marketplace for buying and selling data.
+The I3 Marketplace is like an online store that sells "topics" rather than products.
+Sellers use IoT devices to gather data about topics.
+In order to sell their data, a seller registers their device and publishes their topic.
+A buyor pays a fee to subscribe to it.
+You can buy or sell all kinds of topics.
+Some valuable topics include "parking spaces" and "air quality".
 Suppose you want to go to an event.
 You can buy a parking space in advance rather than waste gas driving around looking for one.
 If you have asthma, you can buy data about the air quality.
-You can also get the local weather report.

-Sellers use IoT devices to gather data about topics.
-A seller is also called a data broker.
-In order to sell their data, a seller registers their device and publishes their topic.
-A buyor pays a fee to subscribe to it.
+You can also get a local weather report or foot traffic data or data from your community garden.
+Data brokers can combine data in meaningful ways to report traffic conditions or earthquakes or other events.

 ## Designing device capabilities

-To be a data broker, you need an IoT device capable of running [MQTT](https://en.wikipedia.org/wiki/MQTT).
+To buy or sell data, you need an IoT device capable of running [MQTT](https://en.wikipedia.org/wiki/MQTT).
 [MQTT libraries](http://mqtt.org/) are available in multiple programming languages, including Python, Java, JavaScript, C, and others.
 These tutorials use the [MQTT libraries for Python](https://pypi.org/project/paho-mqtt/):

  - <a href="https://github.com/NelsonPython/AstroPiOTA">AstroPiOTA environment sensor</a>